benjaminion/upgrading-ethereum-book/src/book.md

 ##### `EPOCHS_PER_HISTORICAL_VECTOR`

 This is the number of epochs of previous RANDAO mixes that are stored (one per epoch).
 Having access to past randao mixes allows historical shufflings to be recalculated.
-Since [Validator](/part3/containers/dependencies#validator) records keep track of the activation and exit epochs of all past validators, we can thus reconstitute past committees as far back as we have the RANDAO values.
+Since [Validator](/part3/containers/dependencies#validator) records keep track of the activation and exit epochs of all past validators, we can reconstitute past committees as far back as we have the RANDAO values.
 This information can be used for slashing long-past attestations, for example.
 It is not clear how the value of this parameter [was decided](https://github.com/ethereum/consensus-specs/pull/1196).

 ##### `EPOCHS_PER_SLASHINGS_VECTOR`